Skip to Content

 FHA and conventional loans both offer low down payment options.

-FHA loans are typically better for borrowers with lower credit scores.
+FHA loans might be better for borrowers with lower credit scores.

 If you want to buy a secondary home or investment property, conventional loans are the way to go.